Particular/docs.particular.net/transports/azure-service-bus/compatibility.md

 ---
 title: Backwards Compatibility
-summary: Describes the requirements for backward compatibility with legacy Azure Service Bus
+summary: Describes the requirements for backward compatibility with the legacy Azure Service Bus
 component: ASBS
-reviewed: 2020-12-07
+reviewed: 2024-02-20
 ---

 The Azure Service Bus transport is backward compatible with the legacy Azure Service Bus transport under certain conditions.